-Pursuant to the Investment Advisory Agreement dated January 30, 2015 (as amended from time to time) made among us, Fairfax, the Portfolio Advisor and our subsidiaries as part of the IPO, Fairfax is required to provide a Chief Executive Officer, a Chief Financial Officer and a Corporate Secretary to us.
+Pursuant to the Investment Advisory Agreement (as defined herein), Fairfax is required to provide a Chief Executive Officer, a Chief Financial Officer and a Corporate Secretary to us.
 For so long as the Investment Advisory Agreement remains in effect, all compensation paid to our Chief Executive Officer and Chief Financial Officer and Corporate Secretary will be borne by Fairfax.
 In addition, all compensation payable to the VP, Corporate Affairs is borne by Fairfax.
-For the year ended December 31, 2017, we paid \$27.7 million to the Portfolio Advisor with respect to the Administration and Advisory Fee (of which 5.8% was used by Fairfax to pay compensation to our Chief Executive Officer, Chief Financial Officer, VP, Corporate Affairs and Corporate Secretary) and \$114.4 million with respect to the Performance Fee (which was settled on March 9, 2018 through the issuance to Fairfax of subordinate voting shares of the Company).
+For the year ended December 31, 2018, we paid \$33.9 million to the Portfolio Advisor with respect to the Administration and Advisory Fee (as defined herein) (of which 13.6% was used by Fairfax to pay compensation to our Chief Executive Officer, Chief Financial Officer, and VP, Corporate Affairs) and \$nil with respect to the Performance Fee (as defined herein).
 Please see "Investment Advisory Agreement".